AO Spine Knowledge Forum Spinal Cord Injury (SCI)

 Goals:

-A set of systematic reviews will deliver an understanding of the current state of the field.
-Based on this knowledge, a global team of clinical experts in SCI will then go through the rigorous process of developing evidence-based clinical guidelines for the treatment of acute spinal cord injury.
-Injury specific to the five selected topics:
+A set of systematic reviews deliver an understanding of the current state of the field.
+Based on this knowledge, a global team of clinical SCI experts underwent a rigorous process to develop evidence-based clinical practice guidelines for the treatment of acute spinal cord injury, specific to the five selected topics:

 - Use of methylprednisolone